AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. _Coverage_Report:

-When coverage information is loaded, a graphical coverage report is displayed.
-This report contains a tree of Projects, Files and Subprograms with corresponding coverage information for each node in sided columns.
+Once GPS has loaded coverage information, it displays a graphical coverage report that contains a tree of Projects, Files and Subprograms with corresponding coverage information for each node shown in a column on the side.

 .. index:: screen shot
 .. image:: report-of-analysis_tree.jpg

-The contextual menus generated on this widget contain, in addition to the regular entries, some specific Coverage Report entries.

-These entries allow you to expand or fold the tree, and also to display flat lists of files or subprograms instead of the tree.
-A flat list of file will look like:
+The contextual menus generated on this widget contain, in addition to the regular entries, some specific Coverage Report options that allow you to expand or fold the tree or to display flat lists of files or subprograms instead of a tree.
+A flat list of file looks like:

 .. index:: screen shot
 .. image:: report-of-analysis_flat.jpg

-GPS and Gcov both support many different programming languages, and so code coverage features are available in GPS for many languages.
-But, note that subprogram coverage details are not available for every supported languages.

-Note also that if you change the current main project in GPS, using the *Project->Open* menu for instance, you will also drop every loaded coverage information as they are related to the working project.
+GPS and `gcov` both support many different programming languages so code coverage features are available in GPS for many languages.
+But subprogram coverage details are not available for every supported language.
+If you change the current main project in GPS, using the :guimenu:`Project->Open` menu, for example, GPS will delete all loaded coverage information for the loaded project.

 .. _Stack_Analysis: